 Summary

-This document proposes changes to the H.FEMC work item created at the Rapporteur Meeting in June 2013 in Oslo.
+This document proposes changes to the draft ITU-T H.FEMC (Far End Motorised Control) work item created at the Rapporteur Meeting in June 2013 in Oslo.

 1 Introduction

 At the Rapporteur Meeting in June 2013 in Oslo, a new work item H.FEMC was agreed to be created based on TD-31.